 Paul Wilmshurst is an Emmy-winning, BAFTA-nominated director, specialising in high-end drama - with a background in documentary film-making

-He has recently directed three episodes of the vastly popular final season of The Last Kingdom for Netflix/Carnival Films, managing the emotional deaths of several well-loved characters and an epic Ice Battle staged at dawn in a tented camp on the banks of a frozen lake.
+He previously directed three crucial episodes in the vastly popular final season of The Last Kingdom for Netflix/Carnival Films, managing the emotional deaths of several well-loved characters and an epic Ice Battle staged at dawn in a tented camp on the banks of a frozen lake.
 He also directed the final four episodes of Indian Summers for New Pictures/Channel 4, as well as shooting five seasons of the ground-breaking action-adventure series Strike Back for Left Bank Pictures and Sky/HBO/Cinemax, working in South Africa, Hungary, Malaysia and Croatia.
 Through all these experiences Paul has developed the technical skills and experience to manage complex and epic set-pieces (historic battles, bank heists, riots, sieges, train robberies, multiple shoot-outs and explosions) as well as more intimate and emotional material.
 He is always searching for projects that combine ambitious action with well-scripted insightful and psychological drama.

 Paul was thrilled to be one of the directors on series eight of Doctor Who, shooting three episodes, including fan favourite episode “Mummy on the Orient Express” and the 2014 Christmas special starring Nick Frost as Santa Claus - which featured face-hugging dream crabs, multiple levels of reality, and nested layers of memory on a polar base - and which got 6.3m viewers when it was broadcast in primetime on Christmas Day.
 Paul also directed the final block of A.D. - The Bible Continues in Morocco for Lightworkers Media/NBC; worked on two series of Sky's Jamestown for Carnival Films in Budapest - kicking off the second season; and shot two episodes of the David S. Goyer-scripted historical fantasy Da Vinci’s Demons in Swansea for StarZ and BBC America in its first season.